CohortSurvival contains functions for extracting and summarising survival data using the OMOP common data model.

 #> $ estimate_value <chr> "1", "1", "1", "0.9697", "0.9607", "0.9787", "0.9494"…

-Now we have our results, we can quickly create a plot summarising survival over time.
+Now that we have our results, we can quickly create a plot summarising survival over time.

 plotSurvival(MGUS_death)

-As well as estimating survival for our cohort as overall, we can also estimate survival by strata.
-These strata are based on variables that have been added to our target cohort.
+As well as estimating survival for our cohort overall, we can also estimate survival by strata.
+These strata are based on variables that have been added to our target cohort previously as columns.

 MGUS_death <- estimateSingleEventSurvival(cdm,